 Having a home irrigation system in place can be a great way to keep your lawn properly watered while saving you the time and hassle of doing it manually.
 Unfortunately, many homeowners find themselves rather intimidated by the idea of having sprinkler systems installed on their properties because they're not confident in regards to their operation and maintenance.

-Specifically, understanding how to adjust sprinkler heads as needed is a must for any homeowner with an irrigation system, as being able to do so can ensure that the lawn receives even water coverage and that there's no over-spray in the process.
-Read to explore how to adjust traditional sprinkler spray heads in addition to Signature- and Hunter-brand rotor heads.
+Specifically, understanding how to adjust sprinkler heads, as needed, is a must for any homeowner with an irrigation system, as being able to do so can ensure that the lawn receives even water coverage and that there's no over-spray in the process.
+Read on to explore how to adjust traditional sprinkler spray heads in addition to Signature- and Hunter-brand rotor heads.
 Many homeowners are relieved to find that learning how to adjust sprinkler heads is easier than they think, regardless of the specific type or brand they're working with.

 How to Adjust a Sprinkler Spray Head

-There are many reasons as to why you may need to learn how to adjust a spray head.
+There are many reasons why you may need to learn how to adjust a spray head.
 Most commonly, this will occur when the heads are spraying onto sidewalks/walkways or when your lawn simply isn't receiving the proper coverage.

 Fortunately, adjusting a spray head is pretty simple, in most cases.
 At the top of most spray nozzles is a small screw that is used to adjust the head itself.
 Using a small screw driver, you'll need to either tighten or loosen this adjustment screw to achieve your desired results.
 Generally, if you're having a problem when it comes to over-spraying, then you can turn the screw clockwise to reduce the amount of water pressure.
-A counter-clockwise turn will yield the opposite results (higher pressure).
+A counter-clockwise turn will yield the opposite results.

 You can also turn the screw to adjust the direction of the spray on your lawn, ensuring even water coverage throughout the year.
 The video below shows how to successfully adjust a spray head nozzle.